 There was nothing whatsoever laughable about the events I’m about to describe.
 Miserable is more like it.
-However, sitting on the couch with a humungo (hoo-mung-go) glass of wine and a plate of my mami’s rice and beans, I can, with a full belly and giddy buzz, laugh about it.
+However, sitting on the couch with a humungo (hoo-mung-go) glass of wine and a plate of my mami’s rice and beans, I can laugh about it.

 This weekend I packed up my girlies and hit the road for a mini-road trip to surprise my best friend for her big three-oh.
 The ride down – painless.
 A nap, some play, minimal whining and only one stop (I get extra points for the fact that the rest stop we went to had an entire high school on some kind of class trip and we survived the madness) – a 3 hour drive in 4.5 hours; I’ll take it!

 The ride back: 6+ hours, 5 stops, non-stop crying, peed pants, vomit…I should just end this post right there.

 It started out so well, I should have known better.
 Barely on the highway and both my kidlets were passed out.
 I drove, no lie, 2 hours straight, without so much as a peep from either of them.
 Victory was mine!
 My plan was to stop once they woke up for a late lunch and then kill the last stretch home.

 Just after the 2 hour mark, both girls got up and we pulled it over to the nearest restaurant – Le Chili’s.
 Lunch (how come an early breakfast is called a brunch but a late lunch isn’t called a dunch? or linner? hmm….) went marvelously – they gobbled up tons of food (rare) and sat relatively well and listened and didn’t touch a single thing in the restroom.